seL4/docs/SetupUbuntu.md

 ## Cross compiler toolchain summary
  This page doesn't detail the
 build dependencies for SEL4.
-It details how to go about getting '''cross compilers''', and assumes you're trying to build SEL4 on an x86 machine.
+It details how to go about getting **cross compilers**, and assumes you're trying to build SEL4 on an x86 machine.

 Both SEL4 and CAmkES require these steps.
 After completing the steps on this page, go to the respective build instructions page for the project